 My life should be a movie, because really, sometimes I have a hard time believing it’s not a well-timed, perfectly constructed Romantic Dramedy.
 Opening scene: Las Vegas, Nevada where 6 lb 4 oz Mia is born.
 Fade out to Mia’s mom packing for California shortly thereafter, realizing Las Vegas is not the ideal place to Read More

 Yeah, OK, so that was kind of corny.
 In any case, I decided that I had to take a quick break from the madness that has been my life to post an entry.
 Things have been really great lately, business is keeping me busy (hence the title) and the close of the semester has been Read More

 I have found that there are few things in life that can have a very profound affect on one’s life and values.
-For me, one of those things happen to have been a house fire in which everything my family owned was destroyed.
-It’s been just a few days over 3 years since I learned Read More
+For me, one of those things happens to have been a house fire in which everything my family owned was destroyed.
+It’s been 3 years since I learned some very valuable lessons about Read More

 It’s getting to be that time of year again, the time I usually start setting things into motion- a habit learned from…